 Shabbat in Ptown

-Central Reform Temple of Boston, a progressive Jewish congregation located at 15 Newbury Street in the Back Bay, will offer the final gathering in this season’s series of summer Sabbath Eve worship services in Provincetown, on Friday evening, August 12 at 5:30 p.m.
-This inclusive, egalitarian celebration in prayer and song, will be led by Rabbi Howard Berman and the congregation’s musicians, with guest accompanist John Thomas, and will be held at the UU Meeting House, 236 Commercial Street, followed by an Oneg Shabbat social hour on the front lawn.
+Central Reform Temple of Boston, a progressive Jewish congregation located at 15 Newbury Street in the Back Bay, will once again offer summer Sabbath Eve worship services in Provincetown, on Friday, August 9 at 5:30 p.m.
+This inclusive, egalitarian celebration in prayer and song, will be led by Rabbi Howard Berman and the congregation’s musicians, and will be held at the UU Meeting House, 236 Commercial St., Provincetown, followed by an Oneg Shabbat social hour on the front lawn.

-Central Reform Temple is the liberal Jewish presence in the center of Boston, and is active in the interfaith community and in the broader civic and social life of the city.
+Central Reform Temple, the liberal Jewish presence in the center of Boston, is active in the interfaith and LGBTQ communities and in the broader civic and social life of the city.
 With many members who are also residents of Provincetown, it has offered various programs here on the Outer Cape over the years, highlighted by these special monthly worship celebrations each summer.

 People of all faiths and spiritual practice are warmly invited and welcome to participate.
 For further information, call 617.262.1202 or visit centralreformtemple.org.